raditya1117/HoneyBadger/python-errors/article.md

 - Always validate input data before processing to ensure it has the correct type, format, and range.
 - Always [implement exception handling in your Python code](https://www.honeybadger.io/blog/a-guide-to-exception-handling-in-python/) to catch and handle runtime errors gracefully instead of crashing the program.
 - Perform type checking using the isinstance() function or convert data type of values using using int(), float(), str(), etc functions before applying operations on values.
-- Follow proper module and package management to ensure required libraries are installed and correctly imported.
+- Maintain a properly configured runtime environment, ensuring all required modules, dependencies, and system libraries are correctly installed.
 - Test the code with different edge cases to identify potential runtime failures early.

 Apart from the above practices, always write modular and well-structured code so that you can easily isolate and debug errors if they occur.